 - Bring them to the net by hitting drop shots and short balls as many counter punchers at the recreational level are uncomfortable at the net and are likely to space open for you to hit an easy passing shot.

 - Use angles to stretch them out wide so you can open the court to hit a winner.

 - Be patient and wait for the right ball to attack, then finish off the point at the net.

 A Serve and Volleyer is a player who will move in towards the net right after they hit their serve.

 They will mainly do this on their first serve but they will also sometimes do this on their second serve.

 With the advancement of racket technology, the Serve and Volley playing style isn’t used often on either the WTA or ATP tour with only a few players still playing like this e.g. Maxime Cressy.

-Other tennis players like Roger Federer will throw in the odd serve and volley every now and then, but this is becoming increasingly rare on the professional tours.
+Other pro players like Roger Federer will throw in the odd serve and volley every now and then, but this is becoming increasingly rare on the professional tours.

 At the recreational level, I see very few people try to serve and volley (even in doubles) as they are not confident about transitioning to the net after serving.